demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/CoreRESTAPI_description.md

-Creating API keys is done in the Core interface, under Settings -> Integrations -> API Keys
+Creating API keys is done in the Cortex XSIAM interface, under Settings -> Configurations -> API Keys